Jocky Wilson: Post-retirement

 A heavy smoker for 40 years, in November 2009 it was announced that Wilson had been diagnosed with chronic obstructive pulmonary disease.
 Reports stated that he had smoked up to 50 cigarettes a day for most of his life.
-He died just after 9 p.m. on 24 March 2012 at his home in Kirkcaldy, at the age of 62.
-His funeral was held on 2 April at Kirkcaldy Crematorium; his rival Eric Bristow and sports presenter Helen Chamberlain were among the estimated 400 mourners.
+He died just after 21:00 on 24 March 2012 at his home in Kirkcaldy, two days after his sixty-second birthday.
+His funeral was held on 2 April at Kirkcaldy Crematorium;